 We are a Literary Magazine.

 TVBR’s mission is to promote appreciation for the literary arts of poetry, short fiction, essays, and creative nonfiction.
-Our editors aim to broaden the audience for contemporary creative writing and visual graphic design via the publication of four electronic issues on our website and one print issue per year.
+Our editors aim to broaden the audience for contemporary creative writing and visual graphic design via the publication of four electronic issues (posted in March, June, September, and December) and two hard-copy print issues (distributed in June and December) per year.

 About The Vincent Brothers Review